 Visit the Manor cellars to find out how the map-making work helped turn around the war, and see the recreated dark room in the ice house.

 As well as the serious aspects of the work at Hughenden, the ice house, which was requisitioned as a dark room, saw some of the young men playing pranks on each other involving buckets of ice cold water.
 Hughenden may well be the location of the original ice bucket challenge.

 Unlocking the secret

 Phrases such as ‘Careless talks cost lives’ ensured that everyone involved in the secret activities at Hughenden knew the importance of silence.
 Often those involved in one section would have little idea what tasks those in a different part of the building were doing.
 And even family members were kept in the dark.
 Hughenden was referred to as Hillside to reduce the chance of its location being discovered.

 Appeals in local newspapers and elsewhere led to more people involved in the secret war years activities to come forward and share their memories and gradually these combined to give a clearer picture of events.
 Photos from those who had been based at Hughenden and documents from military archives corroborated the story.
 Perhaps someone in your family has memories and can add to our knowledge?

 Operation Hillside Appeal

 Could you help us with a donation?
-Your gift will help us with the vital conservation work needed to restore these rooms and the development of the new exhibition which for the first time will be fully accessible to all visitors.
+Your gift will help us with the vital conservation and development work needed to complete the new exhibition and to create a space that will be fully accessible to all visitors.